lukearmstrong/lukearmstrong.co.uk/_posts/2020-06-23-rename-master-branch-in-git.md

 # warning: ignoring broken ref refs/remotes/origin/HEAD
 ```

-After googling the error and finding the answer on Stack Overflow, I learn't that you can see what `origin/HEAD` is pointing to by running this command:
+After googling the error and finding the answer on Stack Overflow, I learned that you can see what `origin/HEAD` is pointing to by running this command:

 ```
 git symbolic-ref refs/remotes/origin/HEAD